Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet

-Finally, our proposal of a Symmetry-Constrained Adaptive Basis (SCAB), provides a novel and transferrable approach to link local bonding asymmetries to global momentum-dependent spin textures.
-This represents a significant advance over traditional crystal field analysis, which cannot capture the interplay of sublattice symmetries critical to NRSS and the corresponding \emph{g}-wave altermagnetic order.
-This approach allows us to understand, both using a tight-binding model and DFT calculations, how crystal-field and Zeeman splittings cooperate to drive NRSS and predict the alternating spin splitting characteristic of \emph{g}-wave symmetry.
+Crucially, we observe a clear altermagnetic phase transition in $\mathrm{CoNb_4Se_8}$, with the suppression of NRSS above the Néel temperature, confirming that the alternating spin splitting along $\mathrm{M^{\prime\prime}-\Gamma{^\prime} - M^{\prime}}$ is directly linked to altermagnetic order (See Supplementary Material).
+This temperature-dependent evolution, combined with the alternating character across the zone center, distinguishes the observed spin splitting from conventional mechanisms such as spin-orbit coupling, and less conventional mirror-even spin textures observed recently\cite{din2025_relativistic_bands_altermagnet}.
+By contrast, the persistence of alternating spin splitting around the $\mathrm{K'}$ valleys above $T_N$ implies said splitting is of relativistic origin (See Supplemental Material).
+The presence of RSS in $\mathrm{CoNb_4Se_8}$ offers an intriguing materials system to explore the interplay of NRSS with spin-orbit coupling, out of which topological properties can emerge \cite{Smejkal2022,Antonenko_PRL2025,sah2025altermagnetismkagomeflatband}.
+Indeed, we observe Fermi surface spectral weight delineating the BZ boundary that is not captured by bulk DFT calculations, which may indicate the presence of topological surface states observed in other NRSS materials\cite{li_topological_2025, lu_signature_2025}.

-The introduction of NRSS to the phases available in intercalated transition metal dichalcogenides~\cite{regmi2024altermag_arxiv, Mandujano_et_al:2024} offers an inviting materials family in which to explore the interplay of competing order in quantum phase transitions.
-For example, the parent compound 2H-NbSe$_2$ hosts competing CDW~\cite{Rossnagel2011}, anisotropic superconducting~\cite{Fletcher2007_nbse2, Rahn2012_nbse2}, and pair density wave order~\cite{Liu2021_pdw}. $\mathrm{CoNb_4Se_8}$ presented in this work exhibits no superconducting order and evidence for the 3x3 CDW phase present in the parent compound~\cite{regmi2024altermag_arxiv}.
+The introduction of NRSS to the phases available in intercalated transition metal dichalcogenides~\cite{regmi2024altermag_arxiv, Mandujano_et_al:2024} offers an inviting materials family in which to explore the interplay of complementary and competing orders in phase transitions.
+For example, the parent compound 2H-NbSe$_2$ hosts competing CDW~\cite{Rossnagel2011}, anisotropic superconducting~\cite{Fletcher2007_nbse2, Rahn2012_nbse2}, and pair density wave order~\cite{Liu2021_pdw}.
+Though $\mathrm{CoNb_4Se_8}$ presented in this work exhibits no superconducting order, there is some evidence for the 3x3 CDW phase present in the parent compound~\cite{regmi2024altermag_arxiv}.
 Lifting of time-reversal symmetry in altermagnets therefore applies additional constraints on the pairing symmetry and angular momentum of Cooper pairs ~\cite{jungwirth_altermagnets_2024}.
-The vast playground of possibilities in intercalated TMDs offer a range of possibilities for exploring coexisting and competing phases in altermagnetic TMDs.
-For instance, altermagnetic TMDs with stronger spin orbit coupling have been synthesized~\cite{Mandujano_et_al:2024}, and the van-der-Waals nature of the material leaves tantalizing possibilities for interface- and heterostructure-enabled quantum phases ~\cite{Cao2018b,heinsdorf_altermagnetic_2024, jungwirth_altermagnets_2024}.